 Notice of Meeting.
+The next annual meeting of the Northern Wisconsin Spiritualist Association will be held at the city of Berlin Green, Lake Co., on the second Saturday and Bunday of September next.
+The speakers engaged are W. F. Jamleson, Mrs. S. E. Warner and Mrs. H. F. M. Brown.

-The next annual meeting of the Northern Wisconsin Spiritualist Association will be held at the city of Berlin Green, Lake Co., on the second Satur-day and Sunday of September next, day and Bunday of Surgaged are W. F. Jamieson, Mrs. The speakers engaged are W. F. Jamieson, Mrs. S. E. Warner and Mrs. H. F. M. Brown.
-J. P. GALLUP, Secretary.
+J. P. GALLEY, Secretary.

-Oshkosh, Wis., August 4, 1848.
+Oshkosh, Wis., August 4, 1886.

-Annual Grove Meeting,
+Annual Grove Meeting.
+The Spiritualists and Friends of Progress of Boone county, Illinois, will hold their annual meeting at Belvidere, Illinois, on Vriday, Saturday and Sunday, September 7th, 8th and 9th, 1866.

-The Spiritualists and Friends of Progress of Boone county, Illinois, will hold their annual meet-ing at Belvidere, Illinois, on Friday, Saturday and Sanday, September 7th, 8th and 9th, 1866.
-A grand basket picnic will be held the 7th, with such amusements as will make the occasion pleasant.
-Good music and dancing will constitute part of the programme.
-Mrs. A Wilhelm, M. D., Miss Serah A. Nutt, and other speakers are expected to attend the meeting.
+A grand basket picuic will be held the 7th, with such amusements as will make the occasion pleasant.
+Good music and dancing will constitute a part of the programme.

+Mrs. A Wilhelm, M. D., Miss Sarah A. Nutt, and other speakers are expected to attend the meeting.
 All are invited.